 Linen is a natural material and can easily get mis-shapen when wet.
 To restore the garment to its original shape, iron it with a hot steam iron.
 To keep its sheen, iron the garment on the reverse side.

 Viscose is an artificial fibre from cellulose and can easily get mis-shapen when wet.
 To restore the garment easily to its original shape, iron it with a steam iron.

 Silk is a very delicate material and should be treated with care.
 Use a detergent for delicates when washing silk and do not stretch the garment while wet.

 Often, airing woollen garments is enough.
 Use a detergent for delicates when you do wash them.
 Use the wool or hand wash cycle on your washing machine or wash by hand.
 Iron after washing to restore the natural sheen.

 Wash jeans inside out to reduce fade.
-Remove them from the washing machine as soon as possible after the cycle has ended to avoid creasing.
-Denim’s characteristic appearance is the result of a special dying method.
+Remove them from the washing machine as soon as possible after the programme has ended to avoid creasing.
+Denim’s characteristic appearance is the result of a special dyeing method.
 As a result, small pigment particles may remain on the surface and can rub off.

 Leather and suede

 Leather and suede garments should be taken to a leather specialist for cleaning.
 Follow the care instructions.

 Shoe polish and/or waterproofing spray should be applied to leather shoes and bags.
 This simple measure will improve their protection against water, extending the life of your shoes/bag and making them more capable of withstanding dirt.